Jason Ramos

-Jason Ramos (born October 9, 1998) is an American soccer player who plays as a defender for Minnesota United 2 in the MLS Next Pro.
+Jason Ramos (born October 9, 1998) is an American soccer player who plays as a defender for Forward Madison in USL League One.

 Career

 Chattanooga Red Wolves

 Following a closed tryout with the club, Ramos signed for Chattanooga in January 2020.
-He made his debut for the club on 25 July 2020, playing the entirety of a 2–2 away draw with Tormenta FC.
+He made his debut for the club on July 25, 2020, playing the entirety of a 2–2 away draw with Tormenta FC.
 At the end of the 2021 season, Ramos was named to the USL League One All-League First Team.

 Minnesota United 2

 On February 8, 2022, Ramos signed with MLS Next Pro side Minnesota United 2 ahead of their inaugural season.
 He made his competitive debut for the club on March 26, 2022, coming on as a late substitute for Callum Montgomery in a 3–1 defeat to North Texas SC.
-After making 19 appearances for the club during the 2022 season, he returned to the team for 2023.
+After making 19 appearances for the club during the 2022 season, he returned to the team in 2023.

+Forward Madison

+On September 13, 2023, Ramos was sent on loan to Forward Madison for the remainder of their season.

+Central Valley Fuego

+Ramos signed with Central Valley Fuego prior to the 2024 season.
+Ramos would make only three appearances with Fuego before suffering a season-ending injury.

+Return to Forward Madison

+Ramos signed a 25-day contract with Forward Madison at the end of July 2025.